zhaoxi-GMZ/try2/readme.txt

 Creating a new branch is quick.
 Creating a new branch is quick AND simple.
-Creating a new branch is quick & simple. try a new branch to merge.
+Creating a new branch is quick & simple. try new branchs to merge.